JingfangSI/SnpCountCU/README.md

                         Name the input list file, one chromosome name per line -o OUT, --out OUT     Name of the output file
   -f FREQ_THRESHOLD, --freq-threshold FREQ_THRESHOLD
-                        A frequence threshold value, SNPs with non-REF genotype frequence greater than this value are regarded as existing in a population.(default:
+                        A frequence threshold value, SNPs with ALT allele frequence greater than this value are regarded as existing in a population.(default: 0.00001) --common-pop COMMON_POP
-                        0.00001)
-  --common-pop COMMON_POP
                         Add additional population combinations to count common snp, e.g. 'GroupA:pop1,pop2,pop3;GroupB:pop4,pop5' -nt NUM_THREADS, --num-threads NUM_THREADS
                         Number of threads.
-This value should be lower than the number of population in the list, otherwise it will not provide additional efficiency
+This value should be lower than the number of populations in the list, otherwise it will not provide additional efficiency
 ```